-UND’s Student Employment program is designed to provide part-time job opportunities to students in an effort to help finance their college education and to gain educational benefit.
+UND’s Student Employment program provides part-time job opportunities to students to help finance their education and gain educational benefit.

 Jobs span across the entire campus and to some eligible off-campus employers as well.

-To apply for a FWS position, students must:
+To be eligible for a FWS position, students must:

 - Have an accepted Federal Work Study award on Campus Connection (please allow 24-48 hours after accepting for the information to load into the system)

-- Be free of any financial aid holds including but not limited to Verification, Documentation and be meeting Student Academic Progress standards as defined by the university
+- Be free of any financial aid holds including but not limited to Verification, Documentation and be meeting Satisfactory Academic Progress standards as defined by the university

 Students may also work on campus during the summer.
 Students working under Institutional Employment may do so as long as they were enrolled in at least one credit for the previous spring, current summer or the upcoming fall.
 If you are not yet enrolled for fall you must intend to enroll.